• Skip to primary navigation

 It is sold at most supermarkets and is high in fiber and vitamin C. In addition, the delicate cut of the cabbage makes it an excellent choice for soaking up the flavor of the dressing.

-Tips for Making Thai Noodle Salad
+Tips for Making Thai Rice Noodle Salad

 Here are a few tips that will ensure this recipe comes out perfect every single time: